PadmarajBhat/Scalable-Microservices-with-Kubernetes/Notes.md

 * Docker does the containerization through the dockerfile.
 This file contains info like the files required for the application and also the entry point among them.
 * Docker run command not only runs the application from the entry point but also downloads/pulls it from the central repository.
 * Some documentation read at : https://docs.docker.com/get-started/
+* like class and object we have docker image (stateless) and containers (with state).
+Images are created through docker build.
+It is images that are pushed to repository and pulled from it.
+When we run the images we have containers.